Camilo-Mora/OptiMORA/README.md

 2. Google "chromedriver download" or go [Here](https://chromedriver.chromium.org/downloads) and donwload the latest driver for your chrome version.
 It is the one with the same first numbers.
 In the case above, it is the one for version 111.

-3. Download the .exe file in this reposotiry and put it inside a folder.
+3. Download the OptiMORA.exe file in this reposotiry and put it inside a folder.

 4. Inside that folder place the Unzipped ChromeDriver you downloaded in step 2.